nubsuki/YouTube-Music-Player/Readme.md

 - **Minimize to Tray**: Close the app window to minimize it to the system tray.
 - **Dicord Rich Presence**: Sets Discord Profile status to current song that plays.
 - **Listen on YouTube**: Other users who see your profile status can search for the current song by pressing **"Listen on YouTube"**.
+- **YouTube Ad Blocker**: Blocks YouTube ads inside the app with a handy toggle to turn it on/off.
 ---

 ## Get Started